 1. USU applicants do not need to send transcripts.
 We pull them from our system for you.

-2. All other applicants, please send your official transcripts to the following address:
+2. All other applicants, please have your previous institution send your official transcript to one of the following:

 Utah State University